MehedisCode/C_Programming/Documents/course_outline.md

 # C Programming Playlist

-## 1. Introduction to C Programming
+## 1. Introduction To C Programming
 - Intronduction To C Programming
 - Installation and Configure IDE With C Compiler